 Method 2: Add Code To The Ondeactivate Event Procedure

-The second method is to add code to the OnDeactivate event procedure of both the forms in order to save the record.
-So, for doing this, follow down these steps:
+The second method is to add code to the OnDeactivate event procedure of both forms in order to save the record.
+So, to do this, follow these steps:

 - Open Form in Design View